All blog posts

 In the first part of the interview with Karin Van Roy, CHRO at Arvesta, we already discussed how the HR landscape has changed.
 But what role does an office actually play in it?

-We were talking before about how you handled remote working in COVID.
-I thought that was quite striking because very often, or at least in the first months after COVID, you heard all the time that people had to be lured back to the office, we have to make the office environment as pleasant as possible so that we don't force people, but that they themselves are very eager to come.
-So is that something you consciously don't really participate in?
+We previously discussed how you handled remote working during COVID.
+I found that quite striking because very often, or at least in the first few months after COVID, you constantly heard that people needed to be lured back to the office.
+We need to make the office environment as pleasant as possible so that we don't force people, but that they're happy to come.
+Is that something you consciously avoid?

 Implicitly, yes.
 We have Thirsty Thursdays once a month.
-Then there is a drink starting at 4 p.m.
-On November 6, we are moving to another office.
-Then, for example, there was a little presentation about what it will look like with ice cream and drinks.
-So it's cool to see everyone again.
-Often on Tuesdays and Thursdays because that's when most people are in the office.
+There's drinks from 4 p.m.
+On November 6th, we're moving to a different office.
+There was a short presentation about what it will look like, with ice cream and drinks.
+It's great to see everyone again.
+Usually on Tuesdays and Thursdays, because that's when most people are in the office.

 That's still non-committal then?